seL4/docs/HostDependencies.md

 ####  Ubuntu

 > *The following instructions cover the build dependencies tested on [Ubuntu 18.04](http://releases.ubuntu.com/18.04/) LTS.
+Note that earlier versions of Ubuntu (e.g. 16.04) may not be sufficient for building as some default development packages are stuck at older versions (e.g CMake 3.5.1, GCC 5.4 for 16.04).
 As dependencies and packages may be frequently changed, deprecated or updated these instructions may become out of date.
 If you discover any missing dependencies and packages we welcome new [contributions](https://docs.sel4.systems/DocsContributing) to the page.*

 The basic build package on Ubuntu is the `build-essential` package.
 To install run: